A Very Peculiar Practice: Production

 The series had its genesis in writer Andrew Davies, then teaching at the University of Warwick, being commissioned and paid to write a series about three female mature students at university.
 By Davies' own admission, this idea "ran out of steam" after three scripts had been written and submitted; the BBC decided that it did not want to continue with the project and gave Davies the option of either paying back the money or writing a new series.
 Since Davies had already spent much of the money he realised there was only one avenue open to him, and A Very Peculiar Practice was subsequently written "quite quickly".

 In a deliberate case of art imitating life, the final episode of the first series introduces a character named Ron Rust (Joe Melia), a writer who, for reasons that he does not quite understand, owes the BBC £17,000 and is trying to write a black comedy about a university to pay the debt.
 The Ron Rust character also appeared in Davies's A Few Short Journeys of the Heart (an adaptation of his short story collection Dirty Faxes), first shown in the Stages series on BBC2 on 10 August 1994.

-The theme tune, "We Love You" was written by Dave Greenslade and performed by UK singer, Elkie Brooks.
+The theme tune, "We Love You", was written by Dave Greenslade and performed by Elkie Brooks.

 The first series was released on DVD (Region 2) in the UK in 2004.
 A DVD set of the first and second series, along with A Very Polish Practice, was released in the UK during October 2011.
 Davies novelised both series in A Very Peculiar Practice (1986, Coronet) and A Very Peculiar Practice: The New Frontier (1988, Methuen).